The-Wizardium/API-Wizard/README.md

 <br>

 <!-- #region CHRONICLES OF THE TOPAZ SANCTUM -->

-*Sealed within the radiant **Topazurum Sanctum**, where glowing crystals pulse with primal energy, the *API Wizard* (foo_api_wizard) is a sacred key to *The Wizardium*’s grimoire.
+*Sealed within the radiant **Topazurum Sanctum**, where crystals hum with the primal force of automation, the **API Wizard** is a sacred key to The Wizardium’s grimoire.
-Its runic seal, broken only by those who master the art of COM automation, unlocks foobar2000’s ActiveX realm, empowering scholars to cast intricate rituals via JavaScript with spellbinding precision.*
+Its runic seal, the elder **ᚢ Uruz**, yields only to masters of COM incantations, unveiling foobar2000’s ActiveX realm to command its core with arcane JavaScript.

 <br>